Front Street Playschool

 - exposure to right and left

-- holding crayon or marker in finger grip
+- hold crayon or marker in finger grip

-- recognizing what doesn’t belong in a group
+- recognize what doesn’t belong in a group

-- understanding and demonstrating positional words (up, down, over, under, in front of, behind, through, on, off)
+- understand and demonstrate positional words (up, down, over, under, in front of, behind, through, on, off)

 Goals for Four Year Olds:

-- Respects rights, properties, and ideas of others
+- respect rights, properties, and ideas of others

-- Listens with understanding and is able to recall stories, poems, and songs
+- listen with understanding and recall stories, poems, and songs

-- Knowing address, phone number, full name and age
+- know address, phone number, full name and age